astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/02-scientific-computing-core/08-matplotlib-fundamentals.md

 ---
-title: Matplotlib - Visualizing Your Universe
+title: "Chapter 8: Matplotlib - Visualizing Your Universe"
+subtitle: "Module 2: Scientific Computing Core"
 exports:
   - format: pdf
 ---

-# ⚠️ Chapter 8: Matplotlib - Visualizing Your Universe

 ## Learning Objectives

 By the end of this chapter, you will be able to:

-- Create publication-quality scientific plots using Matplotlib's object-oriented interface
+- [ ] **(1) Implement** Matplotlib's object-oriented interface to create publication-quality scientific figures with full control over every visual element
-- Master the anatomy of a figure: axes, subplots, labels, and legends
+- [ ] **(2) Analyze** the hierarchical structure of Matplotlib figures to manipulate axes, subplots, labels, legends, and other components independently
-- Visualize astronomical data including light curves, spectra, and images
+- [ ] **(3) Design** appropriate visualizations for different astronomical data types (light curves, spectra, images, color-magnitude diagrams) by selecting optimal plot types
-- Choose appropriate scaling (linear, log, semilog) for different data relationships
-- Experiment iteratively to find the most revealing visualization
+- [ ] **(4) Evaluate** and choose between linear, logarithmic, and semilog scales to reveal hidden patterns and relationships in your data
+- [ ] **(5) Debug** visualization problems through iterative experimentation with different representations, scales, and visual encodings
-- Build reusable plotting modules for common astronomical visualizations
+- [ ] **(6) Create** reusable plotting functions that encapsulate domain knowledge and best practices for common astronomical visualizations
-- Apply appropriate color maps and scaling for different types of data
-- Export figures in various formats with proper resolution and sizing
+- [ ] **(7) Apply** perceptually uniform colormaps and appropriate normalizations to honestly represent 2D data and avoid creating visual artifacts
+- [ ] **(8) Configure** export settings (DPI, format, size) to meet publication requirements for journals, presentations, and web display

 ## Prerequisites Check